 Nicole Gabana, Ph.D., Licensed Clinical Sport Psychologist

-Her professional and clinical interests include athletic identity, performance anxiety, interpersonal relationships, trauma, grief/loss, injury recovery, adjustment, emotion regulation, and transitions.
+Nicole’s professional and clinical interests include athletic identity, performing under pressure, injury recovery, emotion regulation, interpersonal dynamics, adjustment/transitions, and exploring meaning and purpose in sport and life.